zzzprojects/docs/bulk-operations.net/pages/documentations/eval-expressions/eval-execute.md

 # Eval.Execute

 ## Description
-You can execute C# expression at runtime using the <a href="https://eval-expression.net/" target="_blank">Eval-Expression.NET</a> library.
+You can execute a C# expression at runtime using the <a href="https://eval-expression.net/" target="_blank">Eval-Expression.NET</a> library.

 You can download it here: [Download](https://eval-expression.net/download)

 > The Eval-Expression.NET library can be activated with the Bulk Operations license.

-You can specify parameter value to use in the expression from various way:
+You can specify parameter values to use in the expression in various ways:

 - Anonymous Type
 - Argument Position
 - Class Member
 - Dictionary

-Under the hood, the fist time an expression is executed, it's getting compiled and the delegate is stored in the memory before being returned and executed.
-All future call from the same expression will retrieve the delegate from the memory to optimize the performance.
+Under the hood, the first time an expression is executed, it's getting compiled and the delegate is stored in the memory before being returned and executed.
+All future calls from the same expression will retrieve the delegate from the memory to optimize the performance.

-Even with this optimization, if you have to evaluate the same expression multiple times, for example, in a `for` loop, we highly recommend you to use directly the delegate returning from the Compile method instead.
+Even with this optimization, if you have to evaluate the same expression multiple times, for example, in a `for` loop, we highly recommend using the delegate returned from the Compile method directly instead.

 ## Execute and return a strongly typed result
 You can return the result as a strongly typed type: